 Zeno of Citium (334-262 BC) embodies a better example of wisdom, happiness, and “living in accordance with nature.”
 He had lost his life’s savings in a shipwreck, where he almost died himself, but instead of wasting time with lamentations, he went to Athens and started a new career as philosopher and teacher.

-Seneca lacked the right word to characterize Zeno’s resilient and proactive personality.
+Seneca lacked the right word to characterise Zeno’s resilient and proactive personality.
 Nowadays, we would refer to Zeno’s exploits as “entrepreneurship.”
 Indeed, his biography denotes a combination of qualities worth imitating.

 Despite some meandering and imprecision, Seneca came up with the right conclusion, one that is fully workable.
 His path to happiness entails “self-sufficiency and independence.”
 Let’s commit ourselves to putting his recipe into practice.

-If you are interested in putting rational ideas into practice in all areas of life, I recommend you my book “Rational living, rational working.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “Rational living, rational working.”